William-Shea/python-scripts/subdomain_brute_forcer/README.md

-# This is a SubDomain Brute Force Tool
+# SubDomain Brute Force Tool
 ## Description
 All you have to do is provide a domain and a wordlist containing subdomains you want to be tested.
 ## SETUP